akionsight/Music-Player/README.md

 for MacOS :- ```pip3 install -r requirements.txt```

 ## Running the program
+1.choose your version PySimpleGUI or Tkinter
-1. Run the ```Music_Player.py``` file.
+2. Run the ```Music_Player.py``` file.
-2. A Prompt will ask for the file path or click the browse file button to browse the file (some non-copyrighted music is included in the `example music` folder)
+3. A Prompt will ask for the file path or click the browse file button to browse the file (some non-copyrighted music is included in the `example music` folder)
-3. Click OK.
+4. Click OK.
-4. the audio player will come and then you can :-
+5. the audio player will come and then you can :-
                                                 Play

-                                  Pause

-                                  Unpause
+                                                pause
+                                                unpause
                                                 reset
+                                                change volume (pysimplegui version only)

-5.After you are done click 'Exit Player' and the player will close
+                                                change theme (pysimplegui version only) 5.After you are done click 'Exit Player' and the player will close

 ## How to it all works!!